 Although it’s sometimes mooted by the mainstream media as a job-stealing technology, AI in the workplace isn’t something to be feared.
 It’s evident from the many applications of AI we’re already seeing across the digital workplace that it is enhancing the way we perform our roles, so the idea it could turn on us like HAL 9000 in 2001: A Space Odyssey is a little far-fetched.

 AI is attracting a lot of healthy investment, especially in applications that enhance the employee experience (EX).
-A recent IDC report estimates that over £650 billion will be spent on future-of-work technologies this year alone, and that the largest growth in spending between 2020 and 2024 will be on software.
+A recent IDC report estimates that over £650 billion will be spent on future-of-work technologies this year and that the largest growth in spending between 2020 and 2024 will be on software.
 This includes AI and analytics, enterprise and human resources applications, and content and collaboration tools.

 Let’s look at some of the most interesting AI use cases in the digital workplace: